top of page

 Session 2: The Role of Culture in Anxiety and Depression

-Welcome to the second session of our Psychology Workshop Series, organized by House of Friendship and sponsored by Wake County.
+Welcome to the second session of our Psychology Workshop Series, organized by House of Friendship and sponsored by HealthLit4Wake.

 Our workshop, Migration Stress and Coping Strategies, explored how the process of moving to a new country impacts emotional, psychological, and physical well-being.